 Chimney stacks

 Repair category -

-Notes N/a.
+Notes None.

 Roofing including roof space

 Repair category 1

-Notes The original roof tiles are affected by weathering and moss build up.
+Notes The original roof tiles are affected by weathering and moss build up consistent with age and type.

 Rainwater fittings

 Repair category 1

 Notes No significant visible defects.
-It should be appreciated it was not raining heavily at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
+It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
 It is widely recommended that monitoring of rainwater goods be undertaken